alxshelepenok/lumen/content/posts/2020-10-01-filecoin-added.md

 Indeed, as announced in a [recent blog post from Protocol Labs](https://filecoin.io/blog/mainnet-ignition/), the Filecoin Mainnet will launch on October 15th.
 This is a landmark event not just for Filecoin, but for the Dweb community as a whole.

-And at Fleek we've been eagerly anticipating the Filecion Launch!
+And at Fleek we're excited for the Filecion Launch!

 # The Space Daemon: Now with more Filecoin